xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 values held by that academic community.
-Inspired by a number of initiatives advancing a similar philosophy, we refer to this approach as "critical computing."[^ln-first] The following eight principles connect key ideas in computation to values intrinsic to humanistic inquiry:
+Inspired by a number of initiatives advancing a similar philosophy, we refer to this approach as "critical computing."[^ln-first] The following eight principles connect key ideas in computation with values intrinsic to humanistic inquiry:

 [^ln-first]: We are not the first nor the only instructors to think about digital pedagogy this way, nor are we the only ones to be offering a course